 Franco’s Chicken & Chorizo Paella for Nambé Cookware

-The piece I used for this demonstration was the 14-inch saute pan with self-basting lid.
-The design and functionality of this product is top of the line.
-Nambé Cookware would make a perfect gift for any lover of cooking.
-I highly suggest checking them out!
+The Nambé cookware I used for this demonstration was the beautiful 14-inch saute pan with a self-basting lid.
+The design and functionality of this product are top of the line.
+Nambé Cookware would make a perfect gift for any lover of cooking or professional chef.
+I highly suggest checking them out here!

 - Oregano – 1 teaspoon

 - Garlic – 1-1/2 cloves ( roughly chopped )

 - Red pepper flakes – 1/2 teaspoon ( optional )